We hear a lot about how companies need to use call tracking to see the true value of their marketing campaigns. But what is call tracking, really?

 How Does Call Tracking Software Work?

-Call tracking systems allow companies to instantly and cheaply create local or toll-free phone numbers with the click of a button.
+Call tracking systems allow companies to instantly create local or toll-free phone numbers with the click of a button at a low cost.
 To companies accustomed to purchasing numbers from traditional phone carriers, the process is nothing short of a revolution.
 Numbers can be assigned nicknames, labels and tags so that they can easily be searched and tracked.

 Next, marketers associate unique numbers with particular marketing engagements such as TV or radio ads, conference print collateral, social media ads, or even search keywords.